maciejg-git/litewind-alpine-documentation/documentation/dropdown.md

 <script defer src="https://cdn.jsdelivr.net/npm/litewind-alpine@0.x.x/components/dropdown/dist/cdn.min.js"></script>
 ```

 The data for the component is provided by the `dropdown` function in the `x-data` directive and the props in the `data-*` attributes.
+The dropdown also requires `use-floating` plugin that uses [FloatingUI](https://floating-ui.com/) to calculate and update position of the menu.

 #### Props